GeorgeTak/Python_with_sports_2026/README.md

  Case Study #9:
 - Data filtering
-- Usage of boxplot & barplot
+- Usage of boxplot, barplot and scatterplot
 - Creation of a new category (Duels_Category)